 Yes.
 In California, dog bite owners are strictly liable to compensate a dog bite victim for his injuries whether or not the dog ever bit a person before.

 Nevertheless, if you were attacked by a dog, you should contact the police even if the homeowner asks you not to and promises to cover your medical expenses.
 He may not honor his agreement when he realizes how much compensation is necessary for your medical bills, lost wages, and pain and suffering.

 It's a good idea to contact the police after a dog attack to report it and document the occurrence.
 This can help when you file a claim with the homeowner’s insurance company.
 Even with California’s strict liability laws, the carrier could try to reduce or deny your claim.

 In addition to filing a police report, you need to contact your local health department to notify them of the dog attack.
-Our state requires both the dog owner and the victim to notify their health departments of the attack.
+The state of California requires both the dog owner and the victim to notify their health departments of the attack.
 If the owner fails to do this or refuses to comply with the legal regulation to quarantine the dog, he can face misdemeanor criminal charges.

 If your dog attack occurred in San Diego County, you should contact the county’s Department of Animal Services.